The Will (newspaper)

 The Will is a Nigerian weekly newspaper.
 It was founded in October 2009 by Austyn Ogannah.
 It was first published in San Francisco, California before expanding operations into Nigeria.
-The newspaper, a Nigerian focused publication, covers general news, politics, business, arts, sports, interviews and current affairs.
-The Will is Published by The Will News Media.
+The newspaper, a Nigerian-focused publication, covers general news, politics, business, arts, sports, interviews and current affairs.
+The Will is published by The Will News Media.

 Content and editorial stance

-The Wills mission is to improve good governance, advocate for social justice, equity and gender rights.
+The Wills mission is to improve good governance and advocate for social justice, equity and gender rights.
 The editorial stance of The Will is centre-left.
-Its editorial piece and cover story published weekly focuses on critical issues around governance and accountability.
-The paper features a broad mix of news, and carries mainly Nigeria-focused coverage of politics, society and entertainment, sports, tribute, business, opinion, special publication (state of the state), features and editorial.
-The newspaper is published in two formats; printed as a weekly and an online version which is continuously updated.
+Its editorial piece and cover story, published weekly, focuses on critical issues around governance and accountability.
+The paper features a broad mix of news and carries mainly Nigeria-focused coverage of politics, society and entertainment; sports; tributes; business; opinion; special publications (state of the state); features and editorial.
+The newspaper is published in two formats: printed as a weekly and an online version which is continuously updated.

 Magazine

 The Will Downtown magazine was established in 2021 and is a sister publication of The Will newspaper.
-It is a weekly lifestyle and culture focused insert magazine with interviews and articles about fashion, lifestyle, beauty and wellness.
-Downtown articles tend to be dominated by pictures and images rather than long-form journalism unlike its parent newspaper, The Will.
+It is a weekly lifestyle- and culture-focused insert magazine with interviews and articles about fashion, lifestyle, beauty and wellness.
+Downtown articles tend to be dominated by pictures and images rather than long-form journalism, unlike its parent newspaper, The Will.
 Downtown magazine has studios in Lagos, Nigeria and Beverly Hills, California.